xiix0/scam/README.md

-You are standing on my toes.
+You will live to see your grandchildren.